-- 1. Take a Component Video to VGA (D-Sub) adapter cable or Component Video cable and connect the end with 3 RCA type connectors to the Component Video output jacks of the video source device.
-Match the color of the plugs to the color of the jacks; green to green, blue to blue, and red to red. - Connect the other end of the Component Video to VGA (D-Sub) adapter cable (with a D-Sub type connector) to the COMPUTER 1, or COMPUTER 2 jack on the projector. - 3.
-If you wish to make use of the projector (mixed mono) speakers in your presentations, take a suitable audio cable and connect one end of the cable to the audio output jack of the device, and the other end to the AUDIO or AUDIO (L/R) jack of the projector. - 4.
-If you wish and the AUDIO OUT jack is available on your projector, you can use another suitable audio cable and connect one end of the cable to the AUDIO OUT jack of the projector, and the other end to your external speakers (not supplied).
+- Take a Component Video to VGA (D-Sub) adaptor cable and connect the end with 3 RCA type connectors to the Component Video output jacks of the Video source device.
+Match the color of the plugs to the color of the jacks; green to green, blue to blue, and red to red. - Connect the other end of the Component Video to VGA (D-Sub) adaptor cable (with a D-Sub type connector) to the COMPUTER 1 or COMPUTER 2 jack on the projector. - 3.
+If you wish to make use of the projector (mixed mono) speaker(s) in your presentations, take a suitable audio cable and connect one end of the cable to the audio output jack of the device, and the other end to the AUDIO jack of the projector. - 4.
+If you wish, you can use another suitable audio cable and connect one end of the cable to the AUDIO OUT jack of the projector, and the other end to your external speakers (not supplied).